Board of Directors

-|Gladney Mulima, MBA, ACMA, CGMA, B.Com, CPA (M)
+MBA, ACMA, CGMA, B.Com, CPA (M)

 Fund and Finance Manager

-|Gladney is an experienced management accountant, a member of CIMA and CGMA.
-He has an MBA (Leadership and Change Management) and Bachelor of Commerce (Accountancy) degrees.
-He has worked both in the private and public sectors and has extensive board level experience and track record of embedding robust financial governance across an organisation to protect cash flows and profitability in ensuring sustainability.
-Key strengths include assembling and managing teams, leading change management initiatives, embedding financial ownership across management teams to drive superior budgetary performance and track record of leading major cost rationalisation programs to remove non value adding costs (business re-engineering) from a business and drive customer satisfaction.
+Gladney Mulima is an experienced management accountant, a member of CIMA and CGMA.
+He has extensive board-level experience and worked both in the private and public sectors in embedding robust financial governance across organisations to protect cash flows and profitability in ensuring sustainability, assembling and managing teams, leading change management initiatives, embedding financial ownership across management teams to drive superior budgetary performance and track record of leading major cost rationalisation programs to remove non-value adding costs (business re-engineering) from a business and drive customer satisfaction.

 Human Resources and Administration Manager

-|Elizabeth holds a Masters Master of Business Administration and Bachelor’s Degree in Business Administration.
-She has more than 15 years’ experience in human resources and general administration.
+Elizabeth Mbalule has more than 15 years’ experience in human resources and general administration.
 She has worked for World Vision Malawi as a Business Partner for close to 10 years, Jhpiego as a Human Resources Officer, GOM/EU Micro Projects Programme as an Administrator and before that the defunct MITCO as a Senior Human Resources & Administration Officer.

-Grants and Partnerships Manager
+Grants & Partnership Manager

 MA – Governance and Public Policy ( University of Queensland Australia) 2013